DaxChen/kaldi-hugo-cms-template/site/content/products.md

     monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
-      items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
-      plan: Small
-      price: '50'
     - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
       items:
         - 6 lbs of coffee per month